guettli/second-central-list-effect/README.md

 I think Foo is the right tool.
 It has nice features ....

+# Example: From Jive to ...

+same as above.

 # Example: From SAP to ...

 This is a change which most people avoid up to now.

 In this context (ERP), people know that you must have only one system, and not two.

 # Alternatives?